 To make the gadget look even more vintage, the German brand offers it on a choice of riveted leather straps, although a less authentic stainless steel bracelet is also available at an extra price.

 Speaking of which, I must notice that the watch has become a lot more expensive compared to the 2008 Pilot H. While the latter was introduced at a base price of only €345, the new model starts at €435 (around $580 or so at today’s EUR/USD exchange rate.)

 More than that, the watch is getting more and more expensive as soon as you start adding options, like stainless steel bracelet (at €120 it is not a cheap one, but the quality is reported to be very good,) branded oscillating weight (€145 and this one seems to be outrageously high) or a deployant clasp for the leather strap that will set you back at €40, but in the process will make the wristwatch not only a lot more comfortable, but also faster and easier to secure on your wrist.

-Still, even in its base form it is a great timekeeper that successfully combines high-grade mechanism with good build quality of its case and that irresistible minimalism and efficiency of the 1940-era military equipment.
+Still, even in its base form, it is a great timekeeper that successfully combines high-grade mechanism with the good build quality of its case and that irresistible minimalism and efficiency of the 1940-era military equipment.
 If your wrist is thin enough for the watch to look organic on you, it is definitely a keeper.

 Build Quality: 5/5